 Getting Started In Craft Services Pt.
 2: Qualifications

 If you want to be an executive chef at a fine dining restaurant or the director of food services at an institution, you’ll probably need a college degree.
-However, if you want to work in the food industry without a degree then craft services is the way to go.
+However, if you want to work in the food industry without a college degree then becoming a craft services provider is the way to go.

 All you need besides an interest in food service, entertainment, and the information found on this blog is: Stamina, Patience, and Flexibility!